 It involves every part of the organization and is concerned with employee development so they can be trained and upskilled to grow their careers within the organization.
 This enables them to be prepared for future leadership roles in the business.

-What are the benefits of strategic onboarding?
+What are the benefits of strategic new hire onboarding?

 Creating a strategic onboarding plan in 2019 will help to keep your employees engaged and interested in your business, so they will continue to work with you and avoid the temptation of getting lured away by higher salaries and other perks.

-A strategic onboarding a plan will:
+A strategic onboarding plan will:

 - Help make your company future-proof.
-Strategic onboarding means that the entire workforce is prepared for the needs and challenges of the future.
+Strategic onboarding programs ensure that the entire workforce is prepared for the needs and challenges of the future.
 Therefore, it isn't just about new hires.
 It continues to instill your company's values and mission into current employees, so they stay excited and enthusiastic about being part of the team.

 - Enable your employees to be upskilled.
 When creating a strategic onboarding plan, you need to determine what future skills will be most needed and provide employee training to meet these needs.
-The gap between onboarding and upskilling should be narrowed when developing a strategic onboarding plan.
+The gap between onboarding and upskilling should be narrowed when developing a strategic onboarding program.
 Skills assessments must be undertaken and your onboarding plan must have solid concepts behind it to ensure that everyone improves their abilities.

 - Prepare employees for an increase in the use of artificial intelligence (AI).
 AI is becoming more and more of a feature within the workplace.
 AI is already used in several aspects of the recruitment process.
-For example, with Fountain, AI reduces the time to hire by nearly half with automation when communicating with applicants.
+For example, with Fountain, AI reduces the time to fill and time to hire by nearly half with automation when communicating with applicants.
 There’s a lot of fear and apprehension around AI because people are scared that it will replace their jobs.
 In fact, we’ve found that AI doesn't replace recruiters, but rather makes them better.

 According to research by the Lighthouse Research and Advisory, 81% of employers are anxious about how AI and other technological advances are changing the types of skills employees need to work efficiently.

-To address these fears, businesses must find strategies to deal with the new challenges as well as possible threats.
+To address these fears, businesses must find onboarding strategies to deal with the new challenges as well as possible threats.
 This could be difficult in that it could take some guesswork as current jobs may not exist in the future.
 This means that businesses have to take a strategic approach to predict the kind of tasks employees will need that are not possible to be carried out by AI.

 In a study called U.S trends and Applications in Employee Onboarding published in April and May of 2019, research conducted by SilkRoad Technology involved 203 decision makers in the HR field in the U.S. The goal was to review how HR personnel can prepare employees for the challenges to come over the next 10 years.
 The survey found that onboarding has been underutilized in the employee life cycle (while it should be one of the forefront strategies used to deal with these challenges).
 Onboarding helps evolve employees into a strategic resource for the organization.

-Strategic onboarding trends for 2019 and beyond
+Strategic onboarding programs for 2019 and beyond

 Companies need to consider certain factors when it comes to onboarding new hires.

 - Rethink objectives.
-Generally, the main goal of onboarding has been to get people ready for their jobs.
+Generally, the main goal of successful employee onboarding plans has been to get people ready for their jobs.
 This is still very crucial.
 However, companies are now finding that, when it comes to the main goal of onboarding, employee engagement may be more beneficial.
 A survey found that 80% of US companies said that employee retention and engagement are more important than employee readiness.

 To find out more about the trends that affect hourly workers in the gig economy, click here to download our free 22-page comprehensive Ultimate Hiring Benchmark Report.

 - Carry out an internal assessment.
 To create the best strategic onboarding plan, you need to have a baseline of where your company currently stands.
-This assessment will help you to be absolutely sure about any assumptions you’ve made.
+This onboarding assessment will help you to be absolutely sure about any assumptions you’ve made.
 If an assessment isn’t done, you could develop a strategic onboarding plan and then find out that it doesn't fit your company's needs because you simply guessed your way through.

 - Include a developmental aspect.
 Although onboarding has been concerned with getting employees ready to do their current jobs, a strategic plan should look ahead and get employees ready to take on new roles by upskilling themselves.
 Since parts of existing jobs may be done by automation in the future, speak to your new hire about their willingness to upskill (or be reskilled) in the event that machine learning and AI can do their jobs one day.

 - Pursue opportunities.
 After you're done with assessing your company's current onboarding process, you’ll have identified opportunities for growth.
 Make a list of key priorities and how you plan to address them.
 These opportunities need to be realistic.
-Should these opportunities be unrealistic, it could set you and your new hires back since the people responsible for implementing the onboarding may feel overwhelmed and give up altogether.
+Should these opportunities be unrealistic, it could set you and your new hires back since the people responsible for implementing the onboarding program for new hires may feel overwhelmed and give up altogether.

-Onboarding plan templates
+Sample onboarding plan templates

-Sample onboarding plans for new employees
+Sample onboarding plan for new employees

 Here is a retail employee onboarding checklist, courtesy of Process Street, which is software that creates workflows for businesses.